salsify/delayed_job_chainable_hooks/README.md

 end
 ```

-Now `ClientVisibleJob` may be included in specific job classes.
+Now `ClientVisibleJob` can be included in specific job classes.
 Those classes
 may define their own versions of the hook methods but the ones defined in
 `ClientVisibleJob` will still execute.